Monier "Mo" Abusaft

 Mo is the former President of the Spartanburg Branch of the NAACP and is the Branch’s current first Vice President.
 Along with his work with the NAACP, Mo is the Executive Director of Spartanburg Juneteenth Inc., a nonprofit organization responsible for Spartanburg Juneteenth--a festival celebrating the history and achievements of African Americans.
 He is also a graduate of the Spartanburg County Foundation’s Grassroots Leadership Development Institute.
 He is committed to bringing positive change and influence to his community.

-Mo is also currently running to be the State Representative for State House District 31.
+Mo is also currently running for Spartanburg County Council District 1.

 On a more personal note, Mo is a competitive barbeque enthusiast who competes in multiple barbeque competitions a year.
 When not participating in these activities, he enjoys spending time with his family and church community at Mt.
 Moriah Baptist Church.